52 pickup

-52 pickup or 52-card pickup is a supposed card game which consists entirely of picking up a scattered deck of playing cards.
+52 pickup or 52-card pickup is a card game which consists entirely of picking up a scattered deck of playing cards.
 It is typically played as a practical joke, where the "dealer" invites unfamiliar players to play a game of "52 pickup" (implying it is a legitimate card game), only to throw all the cards into the air so they land strewn on the floor, and instructs other players to pick them up.

 The Encyclopedia of American Folklore (1960) describes it as a "popular American prank", noting that it works best on younger children who are eager to be involved in play and less likely to ask questions prior to the game.
 The game is also popular in Germany as 32 heb auf.

 Rules

 The game requires at least one player who is familiar with the game (the prankster) and one player who wants to be initiated into the game.
 The prankster presents a deck of cards, and "unnecessary" cards such as jokers may be removed to give the impression that a legitimate game will be played.
 The prankster, as "dealer", then throws the entire deck into the air so the cards land strewn on the floor.
-The other player must then pick them up, preferably gathered into a deck with all the cards facing the same direction.
+The other player must then pick them up, usually needing them gathered into a deck with all the cards facing the same direction.